rogamboa/cloud-IaC-deployment/README.md

 ![](./architecture-diagram.png)

 ## Deployment Script Files
-The deployment of cloud infrastructure relies on three CloudFormation template files contained in the repository:
+The deployment of cloud infrastructure relies on three CloudFormation template files contained in the ```scripts``` folder of this repository:

 - ```deploy-infra.yaml``` - Primary file used to deploy network infrastructure and server infrastructure using the two files below
   - Deploys the following infrastructure: